muschem/trombone/Transcriptions/Müller/README.md

 ## Technical Studies

 Among other works, Müller authored a series of studies for trombone in volumes of increasing difficulty.
+As technical studies, tempos are not specified.
+Instead, Müller directs: "The Tempo of these Studies is entirely at the discretion of the player."
+Similarly, dynamics are not marked.

 ### Technical Studies, Book III